 Despite regulatory pressures in Europe and India, the surge in fall armyworm and pest attacks in the Middle East, Africa and Asia led to a continued increase in demand.
-Measures taken to control the devastating locust attacks, which plagued India and Pakistan in 2020 also contributed to widening demand growth.
+Measures plagued India and Pakistan in 2020 also contributed to widening demand growth.